endaaman/spaseo/README.md

 ## On browser

 ### spaseo() => callback
-Called, this tell the server to wait for `callback` is called.
+Called, this tell the server to wait for `callback`.

 ### spaseo.wrap(wrapper)
 Default is